 3. Select Basic, then go to the Text section and select Comment Box.

 5. Select the data type: Single Row Text, Multiple Rows Text, Email address, or Numeric Data.

-1. Click on Login » Surveys » Reports » Text / Media » Open-Ended Text
+1. Click on Login » Surveys » Analytics » Text Analytics » Text Report

-To make the question mandatory you can click on Settings and you will find a toggle button to turn ON the validation.
-WHY?
-When you add questions to a survey, by default, required option is turned off.
-When required option is not enabled, respondents can continue with the survey without selecting answers.
-If respondents go through all the pages in the survey without selecting answers, the response is still considered as complete.
-You can enable required option to make a question required so that respondents can continue with the survey only after responding to the questions.
+To make the question mandatory, you can toggle the validation on and select ‘Force Response’.
+It is off by default.
+When ‘Force Response’ is not enabled, respondents can continue with the survey without selecting answers.
+If respondents go through all the pages in the online questionnaire without selecting answers, the response is still considered complete.
+You can enable the required option to make a question required so that respondents can continue with the survey only after responding to the questions.